 There are over 2,300 astronomers across the United States, a figure which continues to grow.
 As more and more students gain an interest in the field, strong astronomy programs become more competitive.

-Here are the 10 best astronomy and astrophysics schools in the US.
+Here are 10 of the best astronomy and astrophysics schools in the US.

 At Illinois, astronomy students have access to unique learning experiences.
 The university is a leader in observational astronomy, cosmology, and theoretical astrophysics.
 Courses throughout the curriculum provide modern datasets to give hands-on experience analyzing real data.